 - You get the offer to rewrite.
-All of our stories go through a revision process, usually going 3-4 rounds, but potentially anywhere from one to seven.
+All of our stories go through a revision process, usually going 3-4 rounds, but potentially anywhere from one to nine.

 - The offer gives brief feedback and asks you to tell me what you think the story is about.
 You’re not required to answer, but I encourage you to do so – knowing what you want from the story helps guide my editorial suggestions, and ensures we’re headed to the same place.

 Some administrative issues: